 Our main results for flowers number are in agreement with theoretical predictions on the effects of mating system (including range expansion dynamics) and ploidy level on competitive abilities.
 They are also congruent with a meta-analysis showing association between outcrossing and competitiveness (Munoz et al. 2016).

 However, there are several limitations to our study.
 First, we are not aware of other direct comparison among closely related species and our results could be only specific to the Capsella genus.
 In addition, we only compared four species, which is insufficient to draw general conclusions.
 Such results remain to be confirmed at a larger scale in different species.
 A possible design would be to replicate the experiment with several tens of pairs of sister (or closely related) species with contrasted mating systems, but other life-history traits being as similar as possible.
-Alternatively, the effect of competition could be estimate at a whole clade scale with frequent transitions in mating system and with an appropriate phylogenetic control.
+Alternatively, the effect of competition could be estimated at a whole clade scale with frequent transitions in mating system and with an appropriate phylogenetic control.
 Similarly, such designs could be used to test more extensively the effect of polyploidization.
 Such experiments seem promising but demanding, as they would require proper fitness measures on several thousands or tens of thousand of plants.

 Another limit is that we found no effect or slight effects in the opposite direction for vegetative traits.
-In a previous study (Petrone Mendoza et al. 2018), no difference in competitive ability among species was neither observed for vegetative traits.
+In a previous study (Petrone Mendoza et al. 2018), no difference in competitive ability among species was observed for vegetative traits.
 A better understanding of the eco-physiology of the species and more tuned experiment on the competition conditions (e.g. number and nature of competitors, soils characteristics) would be useful.
 Experiments in the field would also give a more realistic answer about the possible effects of competition in the wild.

-Finally, our results can be interpreted in the mutation load framework, wich is well developed from a theoretical point of view (Agrawal 2010; Agrawal & Whitlock 2012; Peischl et al. 2013; Peischl & Excoffier 2015; Gilbert et al. 2017).
+Finally, our results can be interpreted in the mutation load framework, which is well developed from a theoretical point of view (Agrawal 2010; Agrawal & Whitlock 2012; Peischl et al. 2013; Peischl & Excoffier 2015; Gilbert et al. 2017).
 However, we still lack direct evidence of relationships between variation in load and variation in fitness under various competitive conditions.
 Such experiments have been conducted in Drosophila to test for the effect of competition on the strength and softness of selection against specific deleterious mutations (Laffafian et al. 2010; Ho & Agrawal 2012).
 In Capsella species, the effect of the load at the whole genome scale can be estimated through genomic approaches (Kryvokhyzha et al. submitted)so that the effect of the genome-wide mutation load on competitive ability could be more directly evaluated.

 Implication for the long-term evolution of selfing species